FahimHafiz/SpaMean-Impute/README.md

 ## Dataset Information
 The following datasets are used:
-- Visium
+- 10x Genomics Visium
 - Stereo-seq
-- Slide-seq
+- Slide-seqV2
-- SciSpace
+- sci-Space
 - XYZeq

 Additionally, key evaluation metrics such as **ARI, NMI, HOMO, AMI, zero sparsity, runtime, and memory usage** are calculated for each imputation method.